Miles Padgett: Awards and honours

 Padgett was elected a Fellow of the Royal Society of Edinburgh (FRSE) in 2001, in 2011 he was elected a Fellow of the Optical Society and in 2012 a Fellow of the Society of Photographic Instrumentation Engineers (SPIE).
-In 2014 he was elected a Fellow of the Royal Society (FRS) – the UK's national academy of science.
+In 2014 he was elected a Fellow of the Royal Society (FRS) – the UK's National Academy of Science.
 His nomination for the Royal Society reads:

 In 2009, with Les Allen, he won the Institute of Physics (IOP) Young Medal and in 2014 Padgett was awarded the Royal Society of Edinburgh's Lord Kelvin Medal.
 In 2015 he won the Science of Light Prize from the European Physical Society, in 2017 the Max Born Award of The Optical Society (OSA) and in 2019 the Rumford Medal of the Royal Society.
 Padgett is a Fellow of the Institute of Physics (FInstP).

 Padgett was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to scientific research and outreach.

 Personal life

-Padgett currently resides in Glasgow with his wife Heather Reid and their daughter, Jenna.
+As of 2021, Padgett resides in Glasgow with his wife Heather Reid and their daughter, Jenna.